-To try and get the best out of both worlds, try traveling in a shoulder season!
-But be sure yo have a look at the weather and check when hotel outdoor pools are open if you are traveling at beginning of Spring/end of Autumn!
+To try and get the best out of both worlds, try traveling in a shoulder season.
+But be sure yo have a look at the weather and check when hotel outdoor pools are open if you are traveling at beginning of Spring/end of Autumn.

 Further reading: Why not consider doing a road trip around Spain including Barcelona?

-Eating out in Barcelona with a baby
+Eating out in Barcelona with toddler, babies and young kids.

 Family Friendly Tapas in Barcelona: